AtanuCSE/Introduction-to-Data-Science-in-Python-Coursera/README.md

 *   **CUT Fuction**
     - Divide data into several bin like histogram
     - Example: There are 100 numbers.
 If we want to divide them in **N** category?

+## 12_Pandas_Pivot_Table

+*   Pivot Table single/multiple function

+    (Example: How to calculate year-wise mean of Kilowatt for each car type)

 ## ~~13_Assignment3_Solve~~
 ~~Won't upload the solution~~